 From the main menu, select Get from VCS on the Welcome screen., or, if no project is currently opened, click

 In the Get from Version Control dialog, specify the URL of the remote repository you want to clone, or select one of the VCS hosting services on the left.

 If you are already logged in to the selected hosting service, completion will suggest the list of available repositories that you can clone.

 Click Clone.
 If you want to create a project based on the sources you have cloned, click Yes in the confirmation dialog.
 Git root mapping will be automatically set to the project root directory.

 If your project contains submodules, they will also be cloned and automatically registered as project roots.

-Put an existing project under Git version control
+Put an existing workspace directory under Git version control

 Choose Git as the version control system and click OK.

-After VCS integration is enabled, DataSpell will ask you whether you want to share project settings files via VCS.
+After Git integration is enabled, DataSpell will ask you whether you want to share project settings files via Git.
 You can choose Always Add to synchronize project settings with other repository users who work with DataSpell.